Editor’s Note: This article was originally published on Nov. 1, 2016. It was updated on Oct. 31, 2018.

 If you own a small retail business, competing with a big box store can feel a bit like being David while battling Goliath.
 And like that epic battle, you can compete — and win.

-You just need to know how to leverage the power of personal and local to show customers why a small retailer is the way to get extra attention, support and value.
+You just need to know how to leverage the power of personal connections and a local community to show customers why a small retailer is the way to get extra attention, support and value.
 Here are a few ways to do it.

 Tear down the walls and get personal